Darkelf2024/Darkelf-Browser/README.md

 - No Leaks
 - No Fingerprints
 - No http2
-- No sec che ua headers
+- No sec cha ua headers
 - TLS Rotations
 - Super Stealth
 - Post Quantum Encrypted Messaging Coming!